-- (1) The Air Pollution Control Officer may require the owner or operator of any proposed air contaminant source subject to review pursuant to Sections 5-501 or 5-503 herein to conduct diffusion dispersion or other air quality modeling and to submit an air quality impact evaluation to demonstrate that operation of the proposed source as described to the Air Pollution Control Officer will not directly or indirectly result in a violation of any ambient air quality standard, interfere with the attainment of any ambient air quality standard, or violate any applicable prevention of significant deterioration increment (Table 2). - (2) For proposed stationary sources, the appropriate air quality modeling techniques shall be determined on a case-by-case basis in accordance with procedures established in 40 C.F.R.
-Part 51 Appendix W by the Air Pollution Control Officer.
+(1) The Air Pollution Control Officer may require the owner or operator of any proposed air contaminant source subject to review pursuant to Section 5-501 herein to conduct dispersion or other air quality modeling and to submit an air quality impact evaluation to demonstrate that operation of the proposed source as described to the Air Pollution Control Officer will not directly or indirectly result in a violation of any ambient air quality standard, interfere with the attainment of any ambient air quality standard, or violate any applicable prevention of significant deterioration increment (Table 2).

+(2) For proposed stationary sources, the appropriate air quality modeling techniques shall be determined on a case-by-case basis in accordance with procedures established in 40 C.F.R.
+Part 51 Appendix W.